Liliom: Carousel (musical, 1945)

-There is an added layer of social commentary in Liliom which is deliberately omitted from Carousel.
+Liliom has a layer of social commentary that Carousel deliberately omits.
 The intended holdup victim in Molnar's play, a payroll clerk named Linzman, is Jewish, as is Wolf Beifeld.
-In Carousel, Linzman becomes Mr. Bascombe, the wealthy owner of the cotton mill at which Julie once worked.
+In Carousel, Linzman becomes Mr. Bascombe, the wealthy owner of the cotton mill where Julie once worked.

 In Liliom, Liliom encounters Linzman only once, during the robbery.
-In Carousel, Billy Bigelow has met Bascombe much earlier during the play.
+In Carousel, Billy Bigelow has met Bascombe much earlier.
 Bascombe finds him and Julie together and kindly offers not to fire Julie, who has stayed out past the mill workers' curfew, if she allows him (Bascombe) to take her back to the mill.
 She gently refuses.

-However, many elements of Liliom are retained faithfully in Carousel, an unusual step in the 1940s for a musical play based on such a serious drama.
-Molnár's basic plotline for Liliom and Julie is largely adhered to, as is much of his dialogue (although Hammerstein makes it more colloquial and gives it a New England flavor).
-Billy Bigelow is a womanizer and an abusive husband, as is Liliom in the non-musical play; though the Rodgers and Hammerstein musical implies that Billy has hit his wife only once, and that other characters erroneously believe that he is a habitual wife-beater.
-In the Glazer translation of the Molnar play, Liliom claims he only hit her once, and Julie publicly downplays what happened, but she later says he beat her, "on the breast and on the head and face," and her closing line, which ends the play, is, "It is possible, dear—that someone may beat you and beat you and beat you,—and not hurt you at all," indicating that it happened more than once.
-Julie's final line in Carousel, which does not close the play, is "It is possible, dear--fer [sic] someone to hit you--hit you hard--and not hurt at all," removing the reference to multiple beatings.
+But Carousel faithfully retains many elements of Liliom, unusually in the 1940s for a musical play based on such a serious drama.
+Molnár's basic plotline for Liliom and Julie is largely intact, as is much of his dialogue (although Hammerstein makes it more colloquial and gives it a New England flavor).
+Like Liliom, Billy Bigelow is a womanizer and an abusive husband, though it is implied that he has hit his wife only once and that other characters erroneously believe that he is a habitual wife-beater.
+In Glazer's translation of the play, Liliom claims he only hit her once, and Julie publicly downplays what happened, but she later says he beat her "on the breast and on the head and face", and her closing line, which ends the play, is, "It is possible, dear—that someone may beat you and beat you and beat you—and not hurt you at all", indicating that it happened more than once.
+Julie's final line in Carousel, which does not close the play, is "It is possible, dear—fer [sic] someone to hit you—hit you hard—and not hurt at all", removing the reference to multiple beatings.

-Carousel also retains the attempted robbery scene, and Billy deliberately stabs himself, as Liliom does in the original play.
-However, in the film adaptation, Billy falls on his knife while trying to get away and does not commit suicide.
+Carousel also retains the attempted robbery scene, and, like Liliom, Billy deliberately stabs himself.
+In the film adaptation, Billy falls on his knife while trying to get away and does not commit suicide.

 Hamburg Ballet (2011)

-In December 2011, a ballet adaptation of Liliom, with music by Oscar-winning composer Michel Legrand, was premiered by the Hamburg Ballet, and starred Alina Cojocaru as Julie.
+In December 2011, a ballet adaptation of Liliom, with music by Oscar-winning composer Michel Legrand and choreography by John Neumeier, was premiered by the Hamburg Ballet, and starred Alina Cojocaru as Julie.
 In this version, Liliom's child is changed from being a girl to a boy (Louis instead of Louise).